Government On Life Support

-Congress today passed short-term legislation to cut $4 billion from the federal budget and give legislators until March 18 to hammer out a bill to fund the government until Sept.
+Congress passed and President Barack Obama signed short-term legislation last week that cuts $4 billion from the federal budget and gives legislators until March 18 to hammer out a bill to fund the government until Sept.
 30, which is the end of the fiscal year.
-President Barack Obama has said that he will sign the bill.

-The bill temporarily resolves a fiscal 2011 budget impasse between House and Senate leaders, which could have resulted in a government shutdown on March 5.
-That is the day after an earlier temporary funding bill for the government expires.
-Congress has yet to pass a fiscal 2011 budget and so has had to rely on these so called continuing resolutions to keep the government in operation.
+The bill temporarily resolves a fiscal 2011 budget impasse between House of Representatives and Senate leaders, which could have resulted in a government shutdown after March 4, when an earlier temporary funding bill for the government expired.
+Congress has yet to pass a fiscal 2011 budget and has had to rely on these so-called continuing resolutions to keep the government operating.

-In late February, House Republicans, with no support from their democratic colleagues, passed 2011 budget legislation that would cut government spending by $61 billion for the remainder of the fiscal year and also nix many regulations unpopular with business (C&EN, Feb.
-28, page 7).
-Senate Democrats strongly oppose the bill and have vowed to block its passage.

 The impact of the $4 billion in spending cuts outlined in the short-term extension bill is likely to be small.
 Some $1.2 billion comes from programs that Obama himself sought to eliminate as unnecessary.
 The remainder is a mix of congressional earmarks, divided among nearly every government department except Defense.

+Obama said he was pleased that Congress had reached a two-week agreement, adding, however, that “we cannot keep doing business this way.”
+He urged congressional leaders to meet with Vice President Joseph Biden and other White House officials to find common ground, which might prove to be difficult.

+In late February, House Republicans, with little support from Democrats, passed 2011 budget legislation that would cut government spending by $61 billion for the remainder of the fiscal year and also nix many regulations unpopular with business (C&EN, Feb.
+28, page 7).
+Senate Democrats strongly oppose the bill and have vowed to block its passage.

-In statements following approval of the stopgap measure, Senate Majority Leader Harry M. Reid (D-Nev.) and House Speaker John A. Boehner (R-Ohio) criticized one another.
-Boehner held fast to the House-passed measure and said that Reid and other Senate Democrats in passing the stopgap bill had been "forced to retreat."
-Reid accused Boehner's caucus of threatening a government shutdown "if they don't get everything they're demanding."
+In statements last week after approval of the stopgap measure, Senate Majority Leader Harry M. Reid (D-Nev.) and House Speaker John A. Boehner (R-Ohio) appeared to remain far apart.
+Boehner held fast to the earlier House-passed measure and said that in voting for the stopgap bill, Reid and other Senate Democrats had been “forced to retreat.”
+Reid accused Boehner’s caucus of threatening a government shutdown “if they don’t get everything they’re demanding.”

-Obama said he was pleased Congress had reached a two-week agreement, adding, however, that "we cannot keep doing business this way."
-He urged congressional leaders to meet with Vice President Joseph Biden and other White House officials to find common ground.

 Federal agencies have been mostly mum about the impact of a possible government shutdown.
-Agency officials note that they have been required since 1980 to have contingency plans in place for such an event.
+Agency officials note that they have been required since 1980 to have contingency plans in place for such an event, but they decline to provide details.

 Join the conversation